Skip to contents

 Scope

-Non-stratified SDS (z-scores) for anthropometric measures using a single reference (mean/sd), with NA policies, optional raw extreme screening, and SDS capping.
+Non-stratified SDS (z-scores) for anthropometric measures using a single reference (mean/sd), with NA policies and optional SDS capping.

 When to use this